-At March 31, 2024, we had approximately NOK 594.8 million or a total of \$54.8 million, in net investments in our European subsidiaries.
-A 1.0% change in the foreign currency rate would result in a \$0.5 million increase or decrease in translation gain or loss included in other comprehensive income in connection with our European subsidiary.
+At June 30, 2024, we had approximately NOK 228.9 million or a total of \$21.4 million, in net investments in our European subsidiaries.
+A 1.0% change in the foreign currency rate would result in a \$0.2 million increase or decrease in translation gain or loss included in other comprehensive income in connection with our European subsidiary.

-A summary of the foreign exchange contracts in place at March 31, 2024, including notional amount and key terms, is included in Note 13, "Derivatives," to Part I, Item 1, "Financial Statements."
-The maturity dates of these instruments approximate the projected dates of related cash flows for specific investments.
-Termination or maturity of currency hedging instruments may result in an obligation for payment to or from the counterparty to the hedging agreement.
-We are exposed to credit loss in the event of non-performance by counterparties for these contracts.
-To manage this risk, we select major international banks and financial institutions as counterparties and perform a quarterly review of the financial health and stability of our trading counterparties.
-Based on our review at March 31, 2024, we do not expect any counterparty to default on its obligations.
+We had no foreign exchange contracts in place at June 30, 2024.
+Our previous foreign exchange contracts, including notional amount and key terms, is included in Note 13, "Derivatives," to Part I, Item 1, "Financial Statements."
+The maturity dates of these instruments approximated the projected dates of related cash flows for specific investments.
+Termination or maturity of currency hedging instruments may have resulted in an obligation for payment to or from the counterparty to the hedging agreement.
+We were exposed to credit loss in the event of non-performance by counterparties for these contracts.
+To manage this risk, we selected major international banks and financial institutions as counterparties and performed a quarterly review of the financial health and stability of our trading counterparties.
+No counterparty defaulted on its obligations when we held foreign exchange contracts.